You are here

 The End of a Lifelong Journey

 When the crew of the space shuttle Columbia perished on February 1, the loss was personal for many in the College of Arts and Sciences.
 Michael Anderson, payload commander, graduated from the UW with a B.S. in physics and astronomy in 1981.

 Anderson knew from an early age that he would become an astronaut.
-Interviewed for A&S Perspectives in 1998, he described his fascination with space.
+Interviewed for College of Arts & Sciences newsletter Perspectives in 1998, he described his fascination with space.

 “It was just the adventure of it,” he said.
 “As a kid, I spent a lot of time watching science fiction TV shows—Lost in Space, Star Trek—and then I followed the real space program.
 It seemed like the ultimate thing to do.”